Empowering In-Browser Deep Learning Inference on Edge Devices with Just-in-Time Kernel Optimizations: Streamline Compilation Pipeline through Tensor-Web Co-Design

 \subsection{Compiling for WebGPU}

-For WebGPU, the target compilation platform is the hardware GPU.
-In contrast to Wasm byte code, which is executed in the browser's virtual machine, WebGPU implementation in browser essentially only translates WebGPU APIs into native GPU APIs (with limited optimization passes), while the target-specific compilation is handled by the GPU driver.
-As illustrated in Fig.~\ref{F.tensor_compiler_on_web}, it is not possible to eliminate the separate invocation of target-specific compilation; instead, we can only lower tensor IR to SPIR-V\cite{spirv}, a portable IR supported by both native GPU APIs and WebGPU.
-The reduction in compilation time for WebGPU is achieved through the tensor optimization space design, which will be discussed in Sec.~\ref{sec:kernel_search}.
+In contrast to Wasm, which is executed in the browser's virtual machine, WebGPU implementation in browser essentially only translates WebGPU APIs into native GPU APIs (with limited optimization passes), while the target-related compilation is handled by the GPU driver.
+As illustrated in Fig.~\ref{F.tensor_compiler_on_web}, it is not possible to eliminate the separated invocation of this target-related compilation; instead, we can only lower tensor IR to SPIR-V\cite{spirv}, a portable IR supported by both native GPU APIs and WebGPU.
+The reduction in compilation time for WebGPU is achieved through the kernel optimization space design, which will be discussed in Sec.~\ref{sec:kernel_search}.